chrisjberry/datafluencyCB/docs/07_pre_post.md

 * The Bayes factor representing evidence for the interaction term is <input class='webex-solveme nospaces' data-tol='5' size='4' data-answer='["2.25"]'/>.

-The Bayes factor for the interaction should come out at around 2.25, but because `anovaBF()` calculates the BF using random sampling methods, your value may not match this exactly.
+The Bayes factor for the interaction should come out at around 2.25, but because `anovaBF()` calculates the BF using random sampling methods, your value may not match this exactly (note the large error associated with the BF in the output).
 For greater precision, it's possible to `recompute()` the Bayes factor with a greater number of random samples, e.g., 1,000,000 (note, this could take a short while):

 ```r